 The god, or rather the figure of the sun, which the Egyptians called Osiris, or the governor of the earth, assumed other names in other places.
-The eastern nations who had adopted him, and who looked on their temporal advantages as the effect of this devotion, called him Moloch or Melchom, that is the king; some, Baal or Adonai, or Adonis, or Hero, all which names signify the lord.
-Others called him Achad,† which the old inhabitants of Latium have rendered by that of Sol, unicus; and others finally named him Baalshamain or Beelsamen I the lord of the heavens.
+The eastern nations who had adopted him, and who looked on their temporal advantages as the effect of this devotion, called him Moloch or Melchom, that is the king; some Baal or Adonai, or Adonais, or Hero, all which names signify the Lord.
+Others called him Achad,† which the old inhabitants of Latium have rendered by that of Solinicus; and others finally named him Baalshamain or Beelsaman,‡ the Lord of the heavens.
 But it was always the sun which these figures of a king and these names immediately signified.

-Dionyisus, Bacchus.
+Dionysus Bacchus.

-In the times when things were expressed by symbols, and the several parts of these symbols were varied to be the better understood, far from being designed to conceal any mystery; the figure of Horus changed its name and attributes according to the exigency of the circumstances in which it was employed.
+In the times when things were expressed by symbols, and the several parts of these symbols were varied to be the better understood, far from being designed to conceal any mystery, the figure of Horus changed its name and attributes according to the exigency of the circumstances in which it was employed.
 The first use it was applied to in certain feasts was the representation of past events.
 The second was the instruction and the regulations fit for the people.

-The representation of the ancient state of mankind consisted, not only in the commemorative signs that were carried either upon a winnowing van or in the small chest before mentioned: they joined thereto ceremonies or set forms of prayers regarding the same intention.
-They, in these feasts, invoked the name of God with great lamentations.
+The representation of the ancient state of mankind consisted not only in the commemorative signs that were carried either upon a winnowing van or in a small chest before mentioned: they joined thereto ceremonies or set forms of prayers regarding the same intention.
+They in these feasts invoked the name of God with great lamentations.
 They called him the mighty, the life, the father of life.
-They implored his assistance against wild beasts, and made show of giving them chace. running hither and thither, as if they were going to attack them.
-They even did it in good earnest completely armed.
+They implored his assistance against wild beasts, and made show of giving them chase, running hither and thither, as if they were going to attack them.
+They even did it in good earnest, completely armed.

 It was the custom to say with a sigh: Let us cry unto the Lord, io terombe, or disterombe.
 Let us cry before the Lord, or God see our tears, io Bacche, io Baccoth.
 Thou art the life, the author of being.
 Thou art God and the mighty: Jehova, hevan, hevoe, and eloah.
 They chiefly said in the east: God is the fire and the principle of life.
-Thou art the fire; life proceeds from thee: hu esh: atta esh.
-All these words and many others, which were the expressions of grief and
+Thou art the fire; life proceeds from thee; hu esh: atta esh. § All these words and many others, which were the expressions of grief and adoration, became so many titles, which the people, without understanding, gave to this child or imaginary deity.
+He was then called the name of Benadad, son of God.
+See Macrob.
+Saturnal.